joshua-ketor/odin-recipes/README.md

 # odin-recipes
-My first Odin Project using HTML
+My first Odin Project using HTML skills only.